 Buying a home at the beach is an exciting experience.
 It may seem a bit overwhelming but the rewards in time spent with family and friends and memories of those times are well worth the effort.
 Your Outer Banks home purchase will be different than a purchase out of the area.
 The unique Outer Banks coastal environment as well as the different nature of buying secondary and investment property require the additional knowledge and experience of a local Realtor.
 As your Outer Banks Realtor, we can help you save time and effort through this process.
-Here's a brochure North Carolina published to explain how agency works in this state.
+Here’s a brochure about Working with Real Estate Agents North Carolina published to explain how agency works in this state.
 Our goal is to represent you and help you find the right OBX property at the right price and in the time frame most convenient to you.

 Where to start?
 Every Outer Banks homebuyer has concerns about getting the right property at the best value.
 We realize purchasing property here is as much an educational process as a transaction process.
 Besides receiving a copy of Living the Dream, our OBX FAQs pages are a good place to begin this process.
 Also, here is a flow chart showing the entire home buying process.
 You can print this chart and refer back to it during the process.
 You can get a good idea of home values by signing up for an Outer Banks Market Snapshot.
 Let us know your area of interest and we’ll make sure you receive the latest information on listings and what other buyers have been willing to pay.